-Almonty, through its indirect wholly-owned subsidiary, Beralt Tin and Wolfram (Portugal) SA (“Beralt”), owns a 100% interest in the Panasqueira Tin Tungsten mine located in Covilha Portugal.
+Almonty, through its indirect wholly-owned subsidiary, Beralt Tin and Wolfram (Portugal) SA (“Beralt”), owns a 100% interest in the Panasqueira Tin Tungsten mine located in Covilha (Village of Panasqueira) Portugal.
 Beralt is the oldest Portuguese mining Company.
-The ?rst prospecting licence was granted in 1886 and the ?rst reference to wolframite mineralization in the Panasqueira area reportedly dated to 1888.
+The discovery registration was granted on Sept.
+15, 1881 and the official mining license was dated from May 24, 1896.

-The mining company was founded in 1896 to mine tungsten at Panasqueira as the industrial uses of the commodity were first being developed throughout the world.
+The mining company (Sociedade de Minas de Wolfram em Portugal – Tungsten Mines Society of Portugal) was founded in 1896 to mine tungsten at Panasqueira as the industrial uses of the commodity were first being developed throughout the world.
 The first area where wolframite ore was recovered was from Cabeco do Piao (now known as Rio); the first areas mined near present day workings were from Vale das Freiras, Vale da Ermida and Barroca Grande.
-All the individual concessions were grouped into one single mining area known as the “Couto Mineiro da Panasqueira” which covers the same ground as the present day concession.
+All the individual concessions were grouped into one single mining area actually known as the “Couto Mineiro da Panasqueira” which covers the same ground as the present day concession.